Inclushe/currently-playing-display/readme.md

 - [ ] Background transitions can get nasty
 - [ ] Gradients require CSS filter to saturate
 - [ ] Album image is loaded multiple times
+- [ ] Album image blinks on load even though we wait for it to load

 ## Timeline